NiklasJonsson/gfx/notes.md

 Try to reproduce the scene bounds in the opengl or sascha willems examples for directional light shadows and see if the issues with pixelated examples can be reproduced.

+### Improve the imgui ECS debugger

+* Show all systems.
+  * Show timings.
+  * Show passes?
+* List all components an entity has.
+* Don't crash when editing a quat.

 ### Multiview rendering for cubemaps